Student accounts get high-tech features

-Student checking accounts generally feature online bill pay, online statements and the ability to set up text and email alerts if the balance drops below a certain limit, Walbert says.
+Student checking accounts generally feature online bill pay, mobile deposits, online statements and the ability to set up text and email alerts if the balance drops below a certain limit, Montanaro says.

-These mobile banking features lessen the reliance on needing to be physically close to a branch, she says.
+These mobile banking features lessen the reliance on needing to be physically close to a branch.
 That's important for students, especially if they live in one town during the school year and somewhere else during the summer.

-In addition to mobile banking, students should look for the ability to set up a schedule to automatically move money from one account, such as checking, to another, such as savings, at regular intervals, says Casey Weade, a CFP and vice president of Howard Bailey Financial in Asheville, N.C.
+In addition to mobile banking, students should look for the ability to set up a schedule to automatically move money from one account, such as checking, to another, such as savings, at regular intervals, says Casey Weade, a CFP and president of Howard Bailey Financial in Fort Wayne, Indiana.

 This feature can help young adults build up an emergency fund with little effort.
 "Being able to set up automatic transfers online is a benefit for someone who is trying to save money," he says.